-- -Where the client is a company, partnership or unincorporated association/body of individuals, Goldmine verify the identity of such persons, through the following information - -The identity of the natural person, who, whether acting alone or together, or through one or more juridical person, exercises control through ownership or who ultimately has a controlling ownership interest.
+-Where the client is a company, partnership or unincorporated association/body of individuals, Goldmine verify the identity of such persons, through the following information i. more than 25% of shares or capital or profits of the juridical person, where the juridical person is a company;

+-The identity of the natural person, who, whether acting alone or together, or through one or more juridical person, exercises control through ownership or who ultimately has a controlling ownership interest.